HobanLab/Quercus_IUCN_samp_sims/README.md

 #### Directory contents
 **Alternative_sim_files:** contains simulation parameter files for the alternative set of simulation parameters
 **Original_sim files:** contains simulation parameter files for the original set of simulation parameters
+**Empirical_data_files:** contains adegenet files for several species where empirical population genetic data was availabe for comparison to our simulated data
 **R-scripts:** contains R-scripts used for importing and converting data, sampling, data analysis, and data visualization
 R scripts should be run in the order:
     1_quercus_main_sampling.R (imports and converts files, runs main sampling loop)